 4. ARE YOU DRINKING ENOUGH FLUIDS?

 It is very important to stay well hydrated.
 When you’re thirsty, it’s easier to mistake thirst for hunger and eat instead of drink.

-- Make sure you are getting in your 64 or more ounces of calorie free, caffeine free fluids in daily.
+- Ensure you drink 64 or more ounces of calorie-free, caffeine-free fluids daily.

 - Do not drink anything with more than 10 calories per serving as the calories (it will add up quickly).

-- Your BOT team will review your beverage choices (we have some new options!) and make sure you are staying well hydrated.
+- Your BOT team will review your beverage choices (we have some new options!) and ensure you stay well-hydrated throughout the day.

 First of all, you are not alone.
 WLS changes the size of your stomach, but it does not change your emotional attachments to food.
 If you were an emotional eater before WLS, you will be after WLS.

 Use BOT to refresh coping strategies to understand your triggers to emotional eating and manage them with success.
 This program can help you identify the causes of emotional eating and help develop strategies to manage emotional eating.
 Some people benefit from the additional help of a behavioral therapist (psychologist) to help manage these kinds of challenges.

 YOUR WEIGHT LOSS JOURNEY IS A TEAM EFFORT – NOT A SOLO RIDE

 Remember, WLS is a journey, not a destination.
 Sometimes, we get off course; the BOT program is designed to give you the tools to get back on the path to good health and weight loss.
 Interested in learning more?
 Give the Sterling team or me a call to talk about your situation.We’re in this together, and together, we’ll support you in reaching your weight loss goal—and maintaining it permanently.